-Selling vs. Teaching
+Selling vs. teaching

-Some presentations aim to sell something – a product, an idea, or an ambition.
+Some types of presentations aim to sell something – a product, an idea, or an ambition.
 Others aim to teach – a theory, a concept, or even a skill.
 There can be overlap of course – sales presentations can teach prospects that their current approach is wrong; teaching presentations often need to sell the value of the knowledge imparted before learners will engage.
 So – it’s a continuum – but fundamentally sales presentations aim to do different things than training presentations – and so should often end up taking a different form.

-Telling vs. Discovering
+Telling vs. discovering